-- With a VGA cable: With a DVI-D cable: With a HDMI cable: Your computer must be Your computer must equipped with a DVI-D be equipped with a output socket.
-HDMI output socket.
-1. Take a VGA cable and connect Take a DVI-D cable and 1.
-Take a HDMI cable and 1 connect one end to the DVI-D one end to the D-Sub output connect one end to the output socket of the computer.
-HDMI socket of the socket of the computer.
-Connect the other end of the Connect the other end of the computer.
-Connect the VGA cable to the D-SUB/ cable to the DVI-D signal input other end of the cable to the COMP.
-IN signal input socket socket on the projector.
-HDMI signal input socket on the projector. on the projector. - 2.
+With a HDMI cable:

+- Your computer must be equipped with a HDMI output socket. - Take a HDMI cable and connect one end to the HDMI socket of the computer.
+Connect the other end of the cable to the HDMI signal input socket on the projector. - 2.
+If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the •<-- (USB) socket on the projector.
+See "Remote paging operations" on page 35 for details. - 3.
 If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.